USF-HII/usf-hii.github.io/pages/hii-hpc/slurm-arrays.md

 The most common application is for applying the same processing routine to a collection of multiple input data files without having to submit multiple jobs.

-For a project which has a small number of variations (e.g. 10 different input files), a series of singleton Slurm jobs may be adequate, but when variations number in the hundreds or greater a Slurm job array is the preferred solution.
+For a project which has a small number of variations a series of singleton Slurm jobs may be adequate, but as the variations increase in number, a Slurm job array is often the preferred solution.

 ### Overview